rghartwig/DALMP/docs/Quickstart.rst

 :key: The path name to the key file.
 :cert: The path name to the certificate file.
 :ca: The path name to the certificate authority file.
-:capath: The pathname to a directory that contains trusted SSL CA certificates in PEM format.
+:capath: The pathname to a directory that contains a trusted SSL CA certificates in PEM format.
 :cipher:  A list of allowable ciphers to use for SSL encryption.